DadOpsMateoMaddox/AWSHoneypot/06-Project-Proposals/AWS_Honeypot_Project_Proposal.md

 # AWS Honeypot Network Project Proposal
-**CerberusMesh: A Multi-Tier Deception Framework**
+**Patriot PotMesh: A Multi-Tier Deception Framework**

 ---

 ## **Executive Summary**

-We propose to design and implement "CerberusMesh" - a scalable AWS-based honeypot network that simulates realistic enterprise infrastructure to attract, detect, and analyze cyber threats.
+We propose to design and implement "Patriot PotMesh" - a scalable AWS-based honeypot network that simulates realistic enterprise infrastructure to attract, detect, and analyze cyber threats.
 This project will provide hands-on experience with cloud security, threat intelligence, and incident response while creating a memorable learning experience for all team members regardless of their AWS background.

 **Project Duration**: 8-10 weeks
 **Team Size**: 4 members